 - Failing to keep a job and maintain employment

 - Failing to meet with the defendant’s probation officer

-Clients who have violated their misdemeanor or felony probation can be confident in the abilities of criminal law lawyers Jacob Blizzard, Sarah Durham, Morgan Walker, and Marshal Magincalda to vigorously defend them with personal attention.
+Clients who have violated their misdemeanor or felony probation can be confident in the abilities of criminal law lawyers Jacob Blizzard, Sarah Durham, and Morgan Walker to vigorously defend them with personal attention.